 Like other S7 controllers, WinLC provides peer-to-peer communications between controllers on the network.
 The controllers can be either hardware or software logic controllers.
-The table below lists the SFBs and SFCs that WinLC supports for peer-to-peer communications:

-SFB/SFC Designation Description SFB8 SFB9 USEND URCV Exchange data using a send and a receive SFB SFB12 SFB13 BSEND BRCV Exchange blocks of data of variable length between a send SFB and a receive SFB SFB14 SFB15 GET PUT Read data from a remote device Write data to a remote device SFB22 SFB23 STATUS USTATUS Specific query of the status of a remote device Receive status messages from a remote devices SFC62 CONTROL Query the status of a connection
+SFB or SFC Name Description SFB8 SFB9 USEND URCV Exchange data using a send and a receive SFB SFB12 SFB13 BSEND BRCV Exchange blocks of data of variable length between a send SFB and a receive SFB SFB14 SFB15 GET PUT Read data from a remote device Write data to a remote device SFB22 SFB23 STATUS USTATUS Specific query of the status of a remote device Receive status messages from a remote devices SFC62 CONTROL Query the status of a connection